Here are a few questions we get asked on a regular basis…

 Q. Do I need an LED bulb holder for an LED bulb?

-No, but some holders are only for use with lower wattage bulbs so do please check.
-For example, our Kyoto pendant set is only suitable for use with 12 watts or lower bulbs.
+No, but some holders are only for use with lower wattage bulbs so do please double check.

 Q. What's the difference between 1, 2 and 3 gang switches?